 What can dads do to bond with their kids?

-If you feel that you as a father or your partner isn’t bonding with your children as much as you’d like to, there are some conscious steps you can take to try and change this.
-From supporting each other to committing to bathing them every night; time is the most important part of your relationship with your little one.
+If you feel that you as a father or your partner isn't bonding with your children as much as you'd like, there are some conscious steps you can take to try and change this.
+From supporting each other to committing to bathing them every night, time is the most important part of your relationship with your little one.